 I find ways to make storing ideas fun and rewarding.
-I have little “rules” that help it feel like a game.
-The basic outline of my system includes sketching, lists and a calendar.
+I have little “rules” (ie guidelines) that help it feel like a game.
+The basic outline of my system includes sketching, lists, and a calendar.
 I keep as little in my brain as possible.
 Delegate remembering any thoughts and ideas to the system.

 Getting Things Done

-I’m a big fan of Getting Things Done by David Allen and base some organization ideas on that.
+I’m a big fan of Getting Things Done (GTD) by David Allen and base some organizational ideas on that.
 One of the main ideas of Getting Things Done is to write down anything you think of.
 Then put it in a place where you can remember it.
-The other principal is separating an actionable task from reference material.
+The other principle is separating an actionable task from reference material.
 Actionable items are broken down into small tasks and included on project task lists.